SteeltoeOSS/steeltoe-site/source/docs/steeltoe-configuration.html.markdown

 * Environment variables
 * Custom providers

-To gain a better understanding of .NET configuration services you are encouraged to read the [ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration) documentation.
-Note that while the documentation link suggests this service is tied to ASP.NET Core, you will find that it is not, and in fact can be used in many different application types, including Console, ASP.NET 4.x., UWP, etc.
+To better understand .NET configuration services, you are encouraged to read the [ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration) documentation.
+Note that while the documentation link suggests this service is tied to ASP.NET Core, you will find that it is not, and can be used in many different application types, including Console, ASP.NET 4.x., UWP, etc.

 Steeltoe adds two additional configuration providers to the above list: